 The cost (one way) is Adults £1, Children 50p.

 Otherwise a taxi from the station to the stadium will

 Otherwise the ground is a 15-20 minute walk away.
 Descend down the steps as above (or at the bottom of the station approach road) keep to the left along the main road and at the roundabout take the exit signposted Central London (A2).
 At the next traffic lights bear left onto the A226 (signposted Dartford Crossing/Darent Hospital).
 Proceed up the hill and on reaching the Malt Shovel pub on your right, turn right onto Darenth Road.
 Continue along Darenth Road passing the Ivy Leaf pub on your left.
 Go straight across the main road at the traffic lights and then take the second left into Grassbanks for the stadium.

-* Evidence of concessionary status must be shown to qualify for reduced admission.
+* Evidence of age may be required to qualify for reduced admission.

 |Official Programme: £2.50|

 |Ebbsfleet, Welling and Dover.|